cs4241-20a/final-project/README.md

 -Because of our busy schedules we could not work as much during the day but most of the team pulled all-nighters to get our tasks done.

+-Due to busy schedules, we were not able to fully implement the spoonacular API which would display recipes given the ingredients that are in the user's fridge and pantry.

 ##Design Tech Achievements

-- We used an external authenication API for our login called Auth0.
+- We used an external authenication API for our login called Auth0 which allows users to create their own accounts and sign in through Google.

 - According to our proposal, one of our stretch goals was to have three different boards for the users which were cart, pantry, and fridge board.
 We were able to implement all three boards, design them, and made them user friendly.